Malcolm McEacharn: Federal politics

 At the inaugural federal election in 1901, he successfully ran for the House of Representatives seat of Melbourne.
 Endorsed by two local newspapers, The Age and The Argus, McEacharn defeated Labor's William Maloney.
 He supported both conservative and progressive stances on contemporary issues.
 He strongly supported, for example, the interests of private employers, but at the same time, opposed women's suffrage and defended the use of Melanesian labour on the Queensland cane-fields.
 In the 1903 election, McEacharn defeated Maloney only narrowly, and the election was declared void on a technicality.
 The subsequent by-election in March 1904 attracted great attention, which McEacharn ended up losing to Maloney.

 McEacharn's subsequent decision to abandon politics after a single defeat was widely regarded as a mistake but, true to his stated intentions, he abandoned not only politics but Australia.
 In 1908 he purchased Galloway House, the ancestral home of the Earls of Galloway, and he, his wife, and his children moved to Garlieston, Scotland.

 Death

 Sir Malcolm McEacharn died suddenly of a heart failure induced by pneumonia on 10 March 1910 in Cannes, France.
 He was survived by his wife, son and two daughters.
+His daughter Madeleine (1887–1946), also known as Anne, was the wife of William Lowson Mitchell-Thomson, 1st Baron Selsdon (1877–1938).